What is a pre-existing medical condition?

 Do I need to tell my insurer about any pre-existing medical conditions?

 Not necessarily.
-That will depend on the nature of your PEC.
-Typically, insurers will only require you to disclose certain pre-existing medical conditions.
+That depends on the nature of your PEC.
+Typically, insurers will only require you to disclose pre-existing medical conditions that could seriously affect your health.
 Things like heart, vascular and lung issues (high blood pressure or cholesterol, recent heart attacks, angina, asthma, etc.)

 If you have a less serious issue, such as hay fever or eczema, it's unlikely that you'll need to disclose it.